freezlike/symfony-maintenance-bundle/README.md

 # Maintenance Bundle

 ## Introduction

-The **Maintenance Bundle** is a Symfony bundle that allows you to manage maintenance mode for your Symfony application.
+The **Maintenance Bundle** is a Symfony bundle for managing maintenance mode in your application.
-It includes configurable parameters such as whether maintenance mode is active, the date of the next scheduled maintenance, and a role that can bypass maintenance restrictions.
-This bundle is lightweight, easy to configure, and customizable.
+It provides the ability to schedule maintenance, notify users about upcoming maintenance, and allow specific roles to bypass maintenance mode.

 ## Features

-- Activate or deactivate maintenance mode via configuration.
+- Activate or deactivate maintenance mode.
-- Display the next scheduled maintenance date to users.
+- Display the next maintenance date.
-- Allow users with specific roles to bypass maintenance mode.
+- Notify users about upcoming maintenance via a global notification.
-- Highly configurable and easy to integrate into your Symfony application.
+- Allow specific roles to bypass maintenance mode.

 ## Requirements